Wellness Works Update: Grant Funding Awarded to Youth-Serving Partners

 In total, these grants aim to engage approximately 10,000 young people and adults across Detroit.

-This first tranche of small grant funding is only one aspect of the Wellness Works Initiative.
+This batch of grants is only one aspect of the Wellness Works Initiative.
 We previously announced our support for the 2021 Principal Wellness Professional Learning Community and another opportunity for Detroit principals is coming soon!
 This fall, principals will have the opportunity to apply for funding for in-school efforts that support educator and/or student well-being and support healthy climate and culture.

 This initiative is a learning experience for both our partners and The Skillman Foundation.
 As we work towards supporting mental and emotional well-being and as uncertainties about the pandemic continue, we will continue to listen to and champion the needs of Detroit’s youth-serving organizations to create a stronger, more prosperous future for Detroit kids.